xaage/Deep-Learning-Python/README.md

 # Deep Learning Exercises

-This repo is a collection of self-learning materials for Deep Learning.
+This repo is a collection of materials for Deep Learning.
 It includes one Notebook.

 ## Projects